jkuatagges/AggesWebsiteChallenge2021/README.md

 -	Full Stack: blend the former approaches, but be sure to demonstrate your competence across the stack

 #### Front-end
+- We prefer adoption of [HTML](https://www.w3schools.com/html/), [CSS](https://www.w3schools.com/css/) and [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for this stack.
+However you can use any tool to make your web design upto the desired appeal. <br>

-Your project can be built using any JavaScript or CSS framework, though we encourage [ReactJS](https://reactjs.org/), Redux and CSS/SCSS.
+- Your project can be built using any JavaScript or CSS framework, though we encourage [ReactJS](https://reactjs.org/), Redux and CSS/SCSS.
 You are also welcome to use our [React-ions library](https://www.npmjs.com/package/react-ions) to help build your UI.

 Alternatively, feel free to swap out similar JavaScript frameworks such as Angular and UI kits such as Bootstrap.
 In addition to building the application.

 #### Back-end
+- You can use any database of your choice to enable storage of the various archives.

-Your task is to build a REST API that can support the functionality of the site.
+- Your task is to build a REST API that can support the functionality of the site.
 Your project can be built using any API framework/language, though we encourage the use of [Django Rest Framework](http://www.django-rest-framework.org/)/Python.
 Your API should be able to:

 -   Perform CRUD actions for the gallery page, blog page, archive page, events page and about page.
 -   Perform analytics from the page e.g number of visits per day, user location